ratanraj180/AI_NEWS_SUMMERISED_PROJECT/README.md

-# AI_NEWS_SUMMERISED_PROJECT
-A Flask-based web app that generates concise summaries and sentiment analysis from news article URLs.
-Leverages NLP libraries like Newspaper3k, NLTK, and TextBlob.
-Features a responsive design with light/dark theme toggle.
-Ideal for students and professionals seeking quick news insights. #Python #NLP #WebApp
+A Flask-based web application that automatically summarizes news articles and analyzes their sentiment using NLP.
+Simply paste a URL, and the tool extracts the article, generates a concise summary, and detects emotional tone (😊 Positive, 😟 Negative, or 😐 Neutral).
+Built with Python, Newspaper3k, NLTK, TextBlob, and vanilla JavaScript.
+Perfect for students, researchers, and anyone looking to digest news faster.

+Features:

+📝 URL-based article scraping and parsing

+🤖 AI-powered text summarization

+🎭 Sentiment analysis with emoji visualization

+🌙 Light/dark mode toggle

+📱 Responsive, clean UI

+Tech Stack: Python, Flask, Newspaper3k, NLTK, TextBlob, HTML, CSS, JavaScript.